Logius-standaarden/API-Design-Rules/sections/designRules.md

     </dd>
     <dt>How to test</dt>
     <dd>
         <p>The usage of TLS is machine testable.
 Follow the latest NCSC guidelines on what is required to test.
-The serverside is what will be tested, only control over the server is assumed for testing.
+The server-side is what will be tested, only control over the server is assumed for testing.
 A testing client will be employed to test adherence of the server.
 Supporting any protocols, algorithms, key sizes, options or ciphers that are deemed insufficient or phased out by NCSC will lead to failure on the automated test.
 Both positive and negative scenarios are part of the test: testing that a subset of *Good* and *Sufficient* configurations are supported and configurations deemed  *Insufficient* or marked for *Phase out*.
 A manual exception to the automated test results can be made when configurations designated for *Phase out* are supported; The API provider will have to provide clear documentation regarding the phase out schedule.
     </dd>
   </dl>
 </div>